Kitana: Other media

 Kitana was a supporting character in the 1990s Mortal Kombat feature films, unmasked throughout and portrayed by Talisa Soto.
 She is introduced as a companion of Shang Tsung and described only as his adversary due to her being the rightful heir of Outworld and thus a threat to his rule should she ally herself with the Earth fighters.
 Kitana eventually joins main protagonist Liu Kang and the Earthrealm heroes in defeating the sorcerer.
 The film's producer Lauri Apelian commented that the two main female characters (Kitana and Sonya Blade, played by Bridgette Wilson) "needed to have a strength and an independence and an intellect that went well beyond their beauty and being sexy."
 Kitana has a lesser role in the 1997 sequel Mortal Kombat Annihilation, in which she is mostly kept in Shao Kahn's captivity before being freed by Liu Kang.
 She joins the Earth heroes in their victorious final battle over Kahn's forces.
 Soto underwent five weeks of martial arts training for the first film, and additionally learned Brazilian stick fighting for her use of the character's steel fans in Annihilation.
-Kitana was not included in the 2021 feature film Mortal Kombat, but will appear in the 2025 sequel played by Adeline Rudolph.
+Kitana was not included in the 2021 feature film Mortal Kombat, but appears as the main protagonist in the 2026 sequel played by Adeline Rudolph.

 Kitana is a main character in the 1996 animated television series Mortal Kombat: Defenders of the Realm, a loose adaptation of Mortal Kombat 3.
 She was voiced by Cree Summer.

 She appeared in three episodes of the 1998 syndicated live-action television series Mortal Kombat: Conquest, with the role split by Audie England and Dara Tomanovich.
 She is fully aware of her Edenian past and the deaths of her parents at Kahn's hands but has no direct relation to Mileena.

 Kitana was featured in a two-part episode of the 2011 web series Mortal Kombat: Legacy, which combined live action and animated sequences.
 She was played by martial artist and stuntwoman Samantha Jo, in her acting debut.
 The episodes are another retelling of Kitana's past from the games but with changes such as Sindel fusing her soul with Kitana's in hopes to avoid Shao Kahn's corruption before she commits suicide.
 When Mileena kills a man who is actually their father King Jerrod, Kitana learns the truth after her past and decides to turn against Shao Kahn in the upcoming Mortal Kombat tournament.
 Jo reprised the role in one episode of the 2013 second season.

 Kitana was voiced by Grey DeLisle in the animated film Mortal Kombat Legends: Scorpion's Revenge (2020), featuring in a fight scene against Liu Kang in the Mortal Kombat tournament.
 DeLisle reprised the role in the Legends sequel Battle of the Realms (2021), in which Kitana works alongside Kahn's forces in invading Earth before rebelling against him and allying with the Earth fighters.

 On March 29, 2025, Kitana was added as a purchasable skin in the online game Fortnite Battle Royale alongside two fellow Mortal Kombat fighters, Scorpion and Raiden.